pagopa/io-app/patches/patches.md

 #### Reason:

-- This patch is going to add the customization of accessibility props on bottom sheet children components
+- This patch is going to add the customization of accessibility props on bottom sheet children components.
+  A [PR has been opened](https://github.com/gorhom/react-native-bottom-sheet/pull/889) on the package repo in order to fix the issue on the dependency too.